 - Verifying identity, and setting up rules for the authorization of users

 - Logging application events, which help in debugging and monitoring the health of your cluster

 - Monitoring resource use among the different components of a clustered

 - Automatically scaling the resources needed

-Although, Kubernetes can be supported on multiple environments such as Google Compute Engine (GCE) and Amazon Web Services (AWS), this tutorial will focus on use GCE.
+Although Kubernetes can be supported in multiple environments such as Google Compute Engine (GCE) and Amazon Web Services (AWS), this tutorial will focus on use GCE.
 Google provides a 60 day trial of GCE worth $300.
-To register for the trial, you will need to provide a valid card or bank account, but you will only be charged upon expiry of trial period and deciding to upgrade to a paid account.
+To register for the trial, you will need to provide a valid card or bank account, but you will only be charged upon the expiry of the trial period and deciding to upgrade to a paid account.
 Visit the GCE website and register for a free account.

 After signing up for the free account you need to make sure Python and Curl are installed.
 The commands below will install Python and Curl